Jacob-Spiegel/SMILESClickChem/README.md

 # SMILESClickChem

-SMILESClickChem is a cheminformatic, Python program for that reacts one parent ligand (SMILES string) following predefined reactions to create a child compound.
+SMILESClickChem is a cheminformatic, Python program that reacts one parent ligand (SMILES string) following predefined reactions to create a child compound.
 SMILESClickChem uses the mutation algorithm from the program AutoGrow4.

 SMILESClickChem accepts a list of SMILES (in .smi format) and will attempt to produce a user defined number of unique children SMILES.
 SMILESClickChem also allows users to apply chemical property filters.
 Additionally, SMILESClickChem options the automated conversion of the children from 1/2D SMILES to 3D representations (PDB and 3D-SDF) using Gypsum-DL.